willsigmon/songboard/README.md

 > Requires macOS with Python 3 (preinstalled on current macOS versions).

+- Prefer a packaged download?
+Grab the Gumroad bundle: [Songboard on Gumroad](https://willsigmon.gumroad.com/l/songboard).
+It ships with the script and step-by-step install guide.

 ```bash
 # 1. Drop the watcher script on your machine
 mkdir -p ~/Scripts